Scroll down to learn more about “Saskatchewan’s Charity”, the Kinsmen Foundation; the organization that puts on the TeleMiracle telethon every year!

 To apply for funding, please scroll to the bottom of this page and click on the blue button.

-To improve the quality of life of Saskatchewan residents.
+To improve the quality of life and independence of Saskatchewan residents.

 Helping People Every Day